Siege of St Andrews Castle: The plan

 The manifesto, if such there was, of the Fife lairds was not recorded.
 Thus the degree of deliberation or opportunism in their actions remains debatable.
 The historian Gordon Donaldson noted that the Laird's plan included the hostage James Hamilton.
 Apart from his importance as the Governor's heir, Hamilton had been suggested as a possible husband for Henry's younger daughter, the Princess Elizabeth or Mary, Queen of Scots.
 Donaldson suggested that Regent Arran did not pursue the siege so vigorously because his son was within.
-More recently, Elizabeth Bonner has downplayed Hamilton's significance, focussing her study on the French initiative and highlighting that the French preparations were kept secret from the English.
+More recently, Elizabeth Bonner has downplayed Hamilton's significance as a hostage for the Protestant lairds, focussing her study on the French initiative and highlighting that the French preparations were kept secret from the English.
 She notes the lack of evidence for Henry as a prime mover in the laird's initiative.

 The sixteenth century Scottish Catholic historian John Lesley described James Hamilton merely as the most important of a number of noblemen's sons in the castle in the Cardinal's service.
 He wrote that the Lairds were motivated by grievances over the Cardinal's property transactions rather than by politics or religion.
 Although James Lindsay wrote straightaway to England with the news of the murder, including that Hamilton was kept prisoner by the lairds along with the servant he calls the Cardinal's chamber child, he did not express the laird's intent.

 Alexander Crichton of Brunstane had previously offered that James Kirkcaldy and Norman Leslie would capture or assassinate the Cardinal for Henry VIII when he and Somerset planned the attack on Edinburgh in 1544.
 Margaret Sanderson in the biography Cardinal of Scotland notes the assumption of international responses that the murder was done for England's interests.
 In response to French initiatives, English diplomats freely acknowledged that the Castilians occupied the Castle for England, and May 1549 a delegation sent to Arran had commission to treat of the exchange of prisoners Henry Balnaves, James Kirkcaldy, Henry Moneypenny and the rest of the King's servants taken in St Andrews Castle.
 Another initiative for the release of the Castilians in France was suggested in September 1549, by the English soldier Thomas Holcroft.
 He hoped to organize the capture of George Douglas of Pittendreich to facilitate the release of the captives.